 3) Accept failure as part of the creative process.

 Not everything you write or paint is going to be worthy of publishing or exhibiting.
-Yet, it is through constant creative practice, with those “failures” or trialled ideas that you come to improve your skill as well as realize larger creative goals.
+Yet, it is through constant creative practice, with those “failures” or trialed ideas that you come to improve your skill as well as realize larger creative goals.
 The work will come if you let it.
-It means making, perhaps, a lot of crap in the in between!
+It means making, perhaps, a lot of crap in the in-between!